DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Conclusion

 \section{Conclusion}

 We presented \modelname, a vision-language approach for language-conditioned dexterous grasp generation that leverages embodied reasoning through contact prediction.
-Our method achieves 67.14\% grasp success rate on DexGYS, outperforming prior state-of-the-art by 3.83\%p, with a 96.4\% improvement in intention alignment, demonstrating that contact reasoning is critical for understanding task semantics and producing diverse, stable grasp configurations.
+Our method achieves 67.14\% grasp success rate on DexGYS, outperforming prior state-of-the-art by 3.83 p.p., with a 96.4\% improvement in intention alignment, demonstrating that contact reasoning is critical for understanding task semantics and producing diverse, stable grasp configurations.
 The autoregressive generation framework enables steerable grasp generation, where users can guide the model by specifying partial contact constraints, providing an effective interface for fine-grained control over grasp synthesis.

 \noindentbold{Limitations} Our autoregressive framework is susceptible to compounding errors, which diffusion-based approaches might mitigate, though combining these with embodied reasoning remains underexplored.
-Current evaluation focuses on single, static objects; extending to complex scenes with occlusions would better reflect real-world scenarios.
+Current evaluation focuses on simulation with single, static objects, though zero-shot robustness to partial and noisy point clouds is encouraging for real-world deployment; extending to complex scenes with occlusions would better reflect real-world scenarios.
 Sequential token prediction may also limit real-time performance.

-\textbf{Acknowledgements.} This work was supported by the IITP grants (RS-2022-II220290: Visual Intelligence for Space-Time Understanding and Generation based on Multi-layered Visual Common Sense (50\%), RS-2024-00457882: National AI Research Lab Project (45\%), RS-2019-II191906: AI Graduate School at POSTECH (5\%)) funded by the Korea government (MSIT).